-It’s fun to dream about a trip to Europe, but many countries are still closed to tourists.
+It’s fun to dream about a trip to Europe, but not everyone’s budget can handle it.
 Fortunately, you can still get your international fix by visiting one of the many European-influenced towns across the United States.

-With cobblestone streets, unique dining options, and Old World charm, many U.S. cities can make you feel like you actually stepped off the plane in Germany or Spain.
-Some also have large immigrant populations that have contributed to their culture.
+With cobblestone streets, unique dining options, and Old World charm, many U.S. cities will make you feel like you’ve stepped off a plane in Germany, France, or Spain.
+Many of them also still have large immigrant populations, which have contributed to their culture.

-The following U.S. cities are the perfect places to vacation if you’re looking for that “European feel.”
+The following U.S. cities are perfect places to vacation if you’re looking for a more “European” feel.

 Like some parts of Germany, Leavenworth looks like a picture straight out of a children’s book.
 Located deep in the Cascade Mountains, it was redesigned in the 1960s to boost the local economy.